County Employment Opportunities

 • Must be able to lift up to 20lb on a regular basis and up to 50lb on an occasional basis.

-Please send a completed standard application, a letter of interest, salary history, resume, and three references to the following:
+Please send a letter of interest, salary history, resume, and completed standard County of Mercer Application for employment to:

 Mercer County